-When configuring a dashboard, you are often presented with a list of fields to choose from.
+When configuring a dashboard, you are often presented with a list of fields from which to choose.
 In certain cases, such as when you are creating filters, it is important to consider the type of field you are choosing and whether the field contains coded strings.
-This is because Operations Dashboard will use this information to adjust which options are subsequently presented, to make the configuration experience more streamlined.
-For instance, while configuring a filter, which field type you choose determines which operators display, which in turn impact which values you can include in your filter constraint.
+This is because Dashboards will use this information to adjust the options that are subsequently presented to make the configuration experience more streamlined.
+For instance, when configuring a filter, the field type you choose determines the operators that display, which in turn impacts the values you can include in your filter condition.

 A field type that guarantees a unique ID for each row of data.